rofinn/Playground.jl/README.md

 ```shell
 playground create --requirements /path/to/REQUIRE/or/DECLARE/file
 ```
-If the basename of the file is not `REQUIRE` or `DECLARE` you can still specify the requirement type
+If the basename of the file is not `REQUIRE` or `DECLARE` you can still specify the requirement type.
 ```shell
 playground create --requirements /path/to/requirements/file --req-type DECLARE
 ```